Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 #### Key points: "where"

-Prepare in advance:

-* how sample or data collection location will be recorded - if the instrument will always be in the same place, a hand-held GPS can be used to record its location.
+**Sample and data collection location recording:** if the instrument will always be in the same place, a hand-held GPS can be used to record its location.
 If collecting data or samples in several distinct locations, a hand-held GPS will also be useful to do this.
-If the platform is moving, for example a ship or an aircraft, it is important to have a device that is constantly recording the location of the platform.
+If the platform is moving, for example a ship or an aircraft, it is important to have more than one device that is constantly recording the location of the platform.

-* understand the position of the instrument in relation to the geolocation device, particularly on a large ship and if very accurate positions are required.
+**Understand the position of the instrument in relation to the geolocation device:** particularly on a large ship or in relation to a specific location, it might be important to know exactly how far away the instrument or collection site is, if very accurate positions are required.

-* understand how accurate the location needs to be, to be meaningful for the experiment.
-* ensure there is always more than one source of location data, particularly on a moving platform.
+**More than one source of location data:** as with any other instrument, navigation and geolocation devices can fail.
+At least two sources of this data is imperative to ensure that the position of the data or sample collection can be recorded.
+This is even more important on moving platforms such as a ship or a plane, where a short period of no data can mean there are large gaps in location information.

-* be aware that local conditions such as mountainous or tree-covered terrain can affect the accuracy of this data.
+**Location accuracy:** understand how accurate the location needs to be, to be meaningful for the experiment.
+Be aware that local conditions such as mountainous or tree-covered terrain can affect the accuracy of this data.

-* note the source and accuracy of location data (position to nearest x metres, number of satellites; device name, type, manufacturer, version and serial number; see [instrumentation](#instrumentation-and-computers) section below for details).
+**Source and accuracy of location data:** record all metadata from the navigation device to have information about the accuracy of the position (position to nearest x metres, number of satellites; device name, type, manufacturer, version and serial number; see [instrumentation](#instrumentation-and-computers) section below for details).

 #### Key points: "when"

-* It is good practice to record all scientific work in UTC to avoid confusion with time zones.
+**UTC:** it is good practice to record all scientific work in UTC to avoid confusion with time zones.

-* Ensure the timing device is set accurately.
+**Set the time:** ensure the timing device is set accurately.
 Record if the time is recorded to the nearest day, hour, minute or second.
-* Note the source of time (device name, type, manufacturer, version and serial number).
-* If using networked computers or instruments, ensure that they are all synced.
+If using networked computers or instruments, ensure that they are all synced.
+Watches should also be set to the same time.

-* If working as part of a larger project, particularly where data and sample collection is simultaneous among teams, ensure everyone is working from the same time source.
+**Time source:** if working as part of a larger project, particularly where data and sample collection is simultaneous among teams, ensure everyone is working from the same time source.
+Note details about the source of time (device name, type, manufacturer, version and serial number).

-* Find out if there is any offset between the instruments / devices recording location, time and the data itself because if working on a moving platform, it is likely that data points will need to be "matched" to the location using time.
+**Time offsets:** find out if there is any offset between the instruments / devices recording location, time and the data itself because if working on a moving platform, it is likely that data points will need to be "matched" to the location using time.

 #### Instrumentation and computers

 Keep a detailed record of instrumentation that is used for primary and secondary datasets, sample collection and saving / backing up data.
 If at all possible, record this information in advance before going to the field and remember to take it into the field.

-For instrumentation, record:
+For **instrumentation**, record:

 * name
 * type